Rdlesser/Pang/README.md

  How to play:
         - Use the arrow keys to move the player
         - Press 'Spacebar' to shoot
+ Mobile:
+        - Use the arrow buttons to move the player (bottom left of the screen)
+        - Press the 'Target' button to shoot (bottom right of the screen)

         Game Objective:
         Shoot all the balls on the screen without being hit by any of the balls